 Nick and Tesla’s High-Voltage Danger Lab by Science Bob Pflugfleder and Steve Hockensmith

 SCI-FI / MYSTERY

 Siblings Nick and Tesla are shipped off to live with their mad-scientist Uncle Newt for the summer while their parents are . . . doing something with soybeans in Uzbekistan?
 When left to fend for themselves, the siblings discover something very suspicious at the old mansion down the street.
 Throughout the story, these STEM wizards invent gadgets and gizmos and give you directions to do the same.
 This adventurous STEM series makes science and technology fun!

 FANTASY / GRAPHIC NOVEL

 While Jack’s single mom works, Jack takes care of his little sister, Maddy.
 And like the other Jack, this Jack also trades the family’s one valuable thing only in this story it’s his mom’s car which he trades for seeds.
 It all goes downhill from there: The seeds turn in to a freaky, monster-growing garden which attacks them, their neighbor secretly steals some 0f the seeds, a dragon appears with a dire warning, and Maddy is kidnapped by one of the monsters!
 Action, adventure, intrigue, . . .
-Book two, Mighty Jack and the Goblin King, concludes this fantastic series.
+Book two, Mighty Jack and the Goblin King, concludes this fantastic series for 4th graders.